andrew/ultimate-awesome/README.md

 - [awesome-smart-contracts](https://github.com/transmute-industries/awesome-smart-contracts) - Awesome Ethereum Projects List.
 - [awesome-croatia](https://github.com/vblazenka/awesome-croatia) - A curated list of things that show the awesome side of Croatia :sunglasses: :croatia:.
 - [awesome-phages](https://github.com/voorloopnul/awesome-phages) - A curated list of phage related software and computational resources for phage scientists, bioinformaticians and enthusiasts.
+- [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of Awesome creative personal websites from awesome designer and developer 😎.
 - [awesome-vue-refactor](https://github.com/brillout/awesome-vue-refactor) - A curated list of awesome things related to Vue.js.
 - [awesome-scene-change-detections](https://github.com/chickenbestlover/awesome-scene-change-detections) - A curated list of datasets, codes, and papers related to scene change detection.
 - [awesome-iotcentral](https://github.com/iot-for-all/awesome-iotcentral) - A curated list of awesome Azure IoT Central libraries, open source repos, guides, blogs, and other resources.
 - [awesome-erddap](https://github.com/IrishMarineInstitute/awesome-erddap) - A curated list of awesome Erddap projects and deployments.
 - [awesome-minestom](https://github.com/LeoDog896/awesome-minestom) - A curated list of awesome Minestom libraries, resources, projects, and servers.
+- [awesome-out-of-distribution-detection](https://github.com/miniHuiHui/awesome-out-of-distribution-detection) - Paper of out of distribution detection and generalization.
 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-modular-accounts](https://github.com/rhinestonewtf/awesome-modular-accounts) - 📖 A curated list of resources dedicated to Modular Smart Accounts.
 - [awesome-kurdish](https://github.com/sinaahmadi/awesome-kurdish) - A curated list of awesome resources and tools for Kurdish language technology.